About

 • This is not legal advice.
 If you have questions about employment law, consult a professional.

 • This is not an official ASHA or state board resource.
-Always verify scope of practice questions with your actual board.
+Always verify scope of practice questions with your actual board, I try my best to always stay current on all laws but things change faster than I can keep up with.

-• This is not for SLPs, and it's not for people who plan to transition to SLP.
-It's specifically for SLPAs who are building a career in this field.
+• This is not a website for SLPs, it's specifically for SLPAs who are building a career in this field.
+All SLPs and SLP2be's are always welcome, but the information here is strictly for SLPAs.

 • This is not a career counseling service.
-The information here is peer experience — your mileage may vary.
+The information here is peer experience and your mileage may vary depending on where you live.